Showing posts with label Thoughts & Faith. Show all posts

 We hid the torment - a painful task.

 Because family stays, right?
-And family hides.
+Family hides.

 So in our silence, more life died.